What’s the importance of a routine dental check up?

 We break down what to expect at your first dental check up and the sorts of questions your dentist may ask you about your oral health.

 What to expect at your first dental check up

-When you visit SD Dental for your regular dental check up, your dentist will ask you a few questions about your medical history and health; such as allergies, alcohol consumption, medications and whether you smoke.
+When you visit SD Dental for your regular dental checkup, your dentist will ask you a few questions about your medical history and health; such as allergies, alcohol consumption, medications and whether you smoke.
 This is because certain medications might give you an increased risk of tooth decay or gum disease, which a dentist can be on the lookout for.
 Your dentist might also recommend incorporating some additional dental care into your daily dental routine.

-Our dentist will get to work cleaning your teeth by gently scraping built-up plaque and tartar from around your teeth.
+Our dentist will get to work cleaning your teeth by gently scraping built up plaque and tartar from around your teeth.
 Plaque is quite normal and is a soft sticky substance leftover from food and bacteria.
 However, it can cause problems and advance to tartar if not removed properly.
-Tartar is what accumulates on your teeth when plaque isn’t removed and can cause tooth discolouration as well as gum / periodontal disease.
+Tartar is what accumulates on your teeth when plaque isn’t removed and can cause tooth discoloration as well as gum / periodontal disease.
 Though brushing your teeth can help stop plaque from progressing to tartar, a thorough cleaning with a dentist can get rid of hard to remove plaque.
-After the cleaning, our dentist will polish your teeth to get rid of any residue they may have possibly missed.
+After the cleaning our dentist will polish your teeth to get rid of any residue they may have possibly missed.
 This will also make your teeth look cleaner and shinier too!

 - Your dentist will perform a deep clean or ‘scale’ of your teeth to remove any Tartar

 - You’ll have your teeth polished with a special paste to help protect your enamel from bacteria and remove stains

 - You’ll be given a rinse to flush out any debris